chriskgbc/intr2002-bonus-01/README.md

-# intr2002-bonus-01
+# First repo experience

-My first repo experience
+This is my first attempt at using Codespaces and Pages.